florinpop17/js-validation/README.md

-# js-validation
+# Vanilla Javascript form validation
-Simple Javascript model + form and validation
+Simple Vanilla Javascript modal with form and fields validation.
+No plugins/frameworks used.